Opportunity Search Results

 Overview //

-Summer Park Hosts Needed.
 Blanco State Park is looking for friendly, motivated, and energetic volunteers to serve as maintenance park hosts.
-Your time, energy, and skills will support the park team in managing and conserving the park's natural and cultural resources and keep the park safe and usable for visitors.
+Your time, energy, and skills will support the park team in managing and conserving the park's natural and cultural resources and keep the park clean, safe, and usable for visitors.

 Duties: Maintenance park hosts play a critical role in keeping Blanco State Park beautiful and inviting for park visitors.
 Park hosts assist park staff with day-to-day operations of the park.
 Duties include restroom cleaning and maintenance, trash collection, and light repairs.